cfstras/cfmedias/README.md

 License
 -------
-Currently, cfmedias is under a Beerware license.
-This means you are free to use it (and its code) for anything you want, but the author would be happy if you tell them about what you do with it and also very happy if you spend them a beer.
+This software is released under the 2-clause BSD-license.
+For details, see LICENSE.md Also, the author would love it if you send him any useful modifications you made to this code.

 Disclaimer
 ----------